BSatyaKishore/Intelligent-Hacking/README.md

 # Intelligent Hacking
-!dea inspired from [Stealing PINs via Mobile Sensors](https://arxiv.org/pdf/1605.05549.pdf).
+Idea inspired from [Stealing PINs via Mobile Sensors](https://arxiv.org/pdf/1605.05549.pdf).
 This project is created to demonstrate the power of ML with IoT.
 Uhuru's [Milkcocoa](https://mlkcca.com/) is used to developed this app.
 Runs using SimpleRNN on the server or edge side.
 Collects accelerometer's data on mobile using js through Milkcocoa's js api.

 ## Running the code: